Updated: Jul 17

-The ghost’s panic infected Jay, sending her racing down the stairwell and out into the parking lot... only for her to realize she had no car here.
+The ghost’s panic infected Jay.
+She raced down the stairwell and out into the parking lot... only to realize she had no car there.
 Dang it.
 She didn’t even have her phone.
-What in the world happened to my phone?!
 It was probably buried in the rubble of the pageant.
 Great.

-Jay took a sharp left and raced back into the lobby of the hospital and to the reception desk.
+Jay hurried back into the lobby of the hospital and to the reception desk.
 “Can I use your phone?
 Please.
 It’s an emergency.”